telerik/winforms-docs/controls/ganttview/formatting/graphicalview-link-item-formatting.md

 previous_url: ganttview-formatting-graphical-view-link-item-formatting
 ---

-# GraphicalView Link Item formatting
+# GraphicalView Link Item Formatting

 __RadGanttView__ allows formatting of individual links through the __GraphicalViewLinkItemFormatting__ event.
 The following example demonstrates how to format links based on their type.